 CODA was created in the Fall of 2020, for the exhibition “On the Brink of Borrowed Time: To Stay / To Flee”.
 In this exhibition 12 visual artists were invited to dialogue with 12 writers.
-I decided to use BOOK as a medium for my work.
+Ka-sing decided to use BOOK as a medium for the work.
 It was a response to Leung Ping-kwan’s poem “Cloud Travel” written in 1981.
 Organized by The House of Hong Kong Literature, the event was taken place at the Pao Galleries of the Hong Kong Arts Centre from October 30 to December 6, 2020.

 written by Holly Lee

 When Ka-sing started to gather vocabularies from his past photographs, to compile and portray a hefty volume of poetic images dedicated to Hong Kong, I was curious about the weight of the project, taking into consideration the present antagonistic climate there, it would, undoubtedly, not towards the light.